somof/CarND-Path-Planning-Project/README.md

 This part decides what to do next based on the result of the prediction.

-The algorithm is quite simple as velow.
+The algorithm is quite simple as below.

 - if the car has vacancy ahead
   - try to speed up till MAX_SPEED